When was the EEA Agreement signed? When did it come into effect?

 How are cases brought before the Court?

 Proceedings before the Court are instituted by written application in direct action cases or by a request from a national court of an EEA/EFTA State in advisory opinion cases.
 The procedure to be followed for the instigation of proceedings before the Court is laid down in the Court’s Statute and Rules of Procedure.
-Further details can be found in the Court’s Notice for the guidance of counsel and Note for guidance on requests by national courts for advisory opinions.
+Further details can be found in the Court’s Guidance for counsel and Guidance to national courts and tribunals requesting advisory opinions.

 Are the hearings open to the public?